AgaToma/cat-sanctuary/README.md

     <li>using a balanced color pallette to ensure user friendly contrast</li>
 </ul>

-<p>During testing of the completed signup form and error was found where orange submit button combined with white bold text was not meeting contrast criteria, this was fixed by changing button color to darker green, after which the button passed the accessibility test.</p>
+<p>During testing of the completed signup form an error was found where orange submit button combined with white bold text was not meeting contrast criteria, this was fixed by changing button color to darker green, after which the button passed the accessibility test.</p>
 <p>No other errors were found</p>

 ![Wave_results](docs/testing-images/wave-results.JPG)